Digital Matter 4G Devices – What You Need to Know

-Where we find ourselves today in the IoT cellular landscape is with 2 different categories on the 4G LTE networks that cater for IoT devices: Cat-M1 and Cat-NB1 (more commonly called NB-IoT).
+Where we find ourselves today in the IoT cellular landscape is with 2 different categories on the 4G LTE networks that cater to IoT devices: Cat-M1 and Cat-NB1 (more commonly called NB-IoT).

 Using the downlink capability of the Cat-M1 devices allows us to do things like:

 - Download GNSS (GPS) aiding data which makes a massive difference in GPS performance

 - Put devices into “Recovery Mode” to get your assets back if stolen

 The specification also allows the modems to be simpler and smaller, resulting in lower cost and lower power devices.
 In our testing, we have measured that our new Cat-M1 devices use anywhere from 1/2 to 1/3 of the power of our 3G devices to perform a data upload.
 This has a massive implication for our battery-powered device range as we look to at least double the battery life of our devices.